How Remote Patient Monitoring for Home Health Improves Patient Outcomes

 Detecting Deterioration Early

 One of the most important benefits of remote patient monitoring for home health is its role in preventing avoidable hospitalizations.
-Care providers can identify minor changes in a patient’s condition long before they become critical by regularly monitoring vital signs.
+Care providers can identify minor changes in patients’ condition long before they become critical by regularly monitoring vital signs.

 For instance, a small but consistent increase in a patient’s resting heart rate or a dip in oxygen saturation can signal the early stages of deterioration.
 These markers often go unnoticed in traditional care models but are flagged immediately in an RPM setup.

-With DischargeFollow AI, home health teams can automate post-discharge check-ins, helping patients stay on track with care plans and reducing the chances of unplanned hospital visits
+With DischargeFollow AI, home health teams can proactively engage patients after discharge, reducing the risk of unplanned hospital visits.

 Avoiding Unnecessary ER Admissions